-The parks are: The War in the Pacific National Historical Park in Guam, National Park of American Samoa, Kalaupapa National Historical Park (Molokai) and Kaloko-Honokohau National Historical Park (Kona) in Hawaii, Biscayne National Park and Dry Tortugas National Park in Florida, and Virgin Islands National Park and Buck Island Reef National Monument in the US Virgin Islands.
+Our destinations are focused on the following National Parks: The War in the Pacific National Historical Park in Guam, National Park of American Samoa, Kalaupapa National Historical Park (Molokai) and Kaloko-Honokohau National Historical Park (Kona) in Hawaii, Biscayne National Park and Dry Tortugas National Park in Florida, and Virgin Islands National Park and Buck Island Reef National Monument in the US Virgin Islands, as well as other reef sites in the United States.

-The goal of this project is not only to produce a visually and musically stunning performance, but also to raise awareness of the effects of climate change on our national underwater treasures, to show how fragile they are but also how beautiful and important they are still, to show why we need to try to save them.
+The goal of this project is not only to produce a visually and musically stunning performance and exhibition, but also to raise awareness of the effects of climate change on our national underwater treasures, to show how fragile they are but also how beautiful and important they are still, to show why we need to try to save them.
 All three artists have a long-standing interest - reflected in their work - in biodiversity, multiculturalism, and interdisciplinary collaboration.
 This can be seen in Diane Burko’s visual art concerning extreme climates; in Christine Southworth’s multimedia work bringing together the sounds and images of nature, technology and traditional cultures; and Evan Ziporyn’s ongoing work with Balinese gamelan, the Silkroad Ensemble and in his work as Director of MIT’s Center for Art, Science & Technology (CAST).
-By working in situ we hope to produce a work that is impactful in multidimensional and resonant ways.
+By working in situ, we hope to produce a work that is impactful in multidimensional and resonant ways.
+We see Coral Reef Scientist, Samiah Moustafa’s contribution bringing a deeper level of scientific understanding and meaning to our project, as well as our public engagement efforts.

 Kai 'Apapa is a project of Ensemble Robot, Inc., a 501(c)(3) arts organization based in Lexington, Massachusetts.
 We would like to thank MIT Music & Theater Arts and MAP Fund for their generous support!